giorgosmit/giorgosmit.github.io/about_me.md

+##### 2016 - Present
-Present : MSc Cognitive Science                                            - University of Athens
+M.Sc. in Cognitive Science
+*University of Athens, Department of History and Philosophy of Science*

+##### 2013 - 2015
-2015      : MA Political Science and Sociology                      - University of Athens
+M.A. in Political Science and Sociology
+*University of Athens, Department of Economic and Political Sciences*

+##### 2006 - 2013
-2013      : BA Political Science and Public Administration - University of Athens
+Bachelor's in  Political Science and Public Administration *University of Athens, Department of Economic and Political Sciences*

 ## Further education

 ### Seminars:

+##### October 2018
+Machine Learning with Python: 2 Days Seminar
+*Coding School Greece, Athens*

+##### March 2015
+Social data documentation using the international DDI standard *National Social Research Institute, Athens*

 ### Online courses:
 A full list of completed online courses can be found [here](online_courses.html)